CONNECT - Adding the REST Feature as a Library Called by an OEM Table

 Even if this module is to be used with a binary distribution, you need some CONNECT source files in order to successfully make it.
 It is made with four files existing in the version 1.06.0010 of CONNECT: tabrest.cpp, restget.cpp, tabrest.h and mini-global.h.
 It also needs the CONNECT header files that are included in tabrest.cpp and the ones they can include.
 This can be obtained by going to a recent download site of a version of MariaDB that includes the REST feature, downloading the MariaDB source file tar.gz and extracting from it the CONNECT sources files in a directory that will be added to the additional source directories if it is not the directory containing the above files.

 On Windows, use a recent version of Visual Studio.
 Make a new empty DLL project and add the source files tabrest.cpp and restget.cpp.
 Visual studio should automatically generate all necessary connections to the cpprest SDK.
 Just edit the properties of the project to add the additional include directory (the one where the CONNECT source was downloaded) et the link to the ha_connect.lib of the binary version of MariaDB (in the same directory than ha_connect.dll in your binary distribution).
+Add the preprocessor definition XML_SUPPORT.
 Also set in the linker input page of the project property the Module definition File to the rest.def file (with its full path) also existing in the CONNECT source files.
 If you are making a debug configuration, make sure that in the C/C++ Code generation page the Runtime library line specifies Multi-threaded Debug DLL (/MDd) or your server will crash when using the feature.

 This is not really simple but it is nothing compared with Linux!
 Someone having made an OEM module for its own application have written: